ginafish/ginafish.github.io/user-guide.markdown

 In order of preference:

 * (For long/complex thoughts) Google Doc / Notion page / etc
-  * Something that lets me comment and have discussion threads on individual ideas (please, no Slack essays)
+  * Something that lets me comment and have discussion threads on individual ideas
+  * (Please, no mid-conversation Slack essays)
 * (For voiceovers/demos) Loom/short video
 * (For important/complex discussions) Zoom or phone call
   * Zoom better, but Zoom fatigue gets to me